 - What should the gender balance on a board be?

-Whilst there is currently a strong push for gender diversity on boards, this is just one of the 7 strands of diversity – and one more that is peculiar to board appointments – that exist.
+Whilst there is currently a strong push for gender diversity on boards, this is just one of the 6/7 strands of diversity.

-I outline these points only to point out that diversity is broad.
+I outline these elements only to point out that diversity is broad.
 As such, there is a strong chance that you will bring some diversity to a board appointment conversation.
-It may take some thinking, but when thinking about what drives chairs to make an appointment, you need to be able to articulate how your ‘diverse’ background can contribute, while still adhering to the cultural fit of the company.
+It may take some thinking, but when thinking about what drives chairs to make an appointment, you need to be able to articulate how your ‘diversity’ will contribute to the board, while still adhering to the cultural fit of the company.

-What I am trying to get at here is that you are diverse – perhaps not in a traditional sense, but you bring diverse opinions and approaches based on your history or experience or in any of the other 7 strands.
-As such, with diverse boards being proven to deliver better outcomes for organisations, you have the opportunity to frame any diversity you bring as a good thing and one that is of value to the board.
+What I am trying to get at here is that you are diverse – perhaps not in a traditional sense (particularly if you are a male of a certain colour and age and race), but you do bring diversity.
+However, you need to know what it is and why it is a compelling reason for you to be appointed.
+As such, with diverse boards being proven to deliver better outcomes for organisations, you have the opportunity to frame any diversity you bring as a good thing and one that is of value to the board - and you need to do it more powerfully than your competitors regardless of their sex.

 According to ACSI chief executive Louise Davidson, the research showed there was a trend for directors to sit on multiple boards.